dmcd84/CV/README.md

 #### *BSc(hons) Marine Environmental Science*

-Foundation of study in a number of areas of Science including:
-  * Oceanography, Geology, Environmental Science, Marine Biology, Ecology.
+Foundation of study in a number of areas of Science including Oceanography, Geology, Environmental Science, Marine Biology, Ecology.

 Thesis: Development and production of a budget CDT (Conductivity, Depth and Temperature) sensor.

 ### Other qualifications